-A successful road run begins with running shoes that fit your running style and budget.
-Because we specifically test the shoes in this review on pavement, we have the distinct pleasure of testing wherever there are roads.
-Our testing has taken us through neighborhoods and down bike paths in South Lake Tahoe, CA; Reno, NV; Seattle, WA; Portland, OR; and San Luis Obispo, CA. In these locations, we have sought out all manner of terrain — some days we went out on tracks, while other days were all about the secluded bike paths.
-No matter where we are testing, we ensure that we give each shoe its time in the spotlight to provide you with the best, most current information.
+Our testing has taken us through neighborhoods and down bike paths in South Lake Tahoe, CA; Reno, NV; Seattle, WA; Portland, OR; and San Luis Obispo, CA. We've sought out all manner of terrain.
+Some days we went out on tracks, while others were about the secluded bike paths.

-This might be the metric that many people are the most captivated by.
-Underfoot cushion is huge when it comes to finding comfort in a shoe.
-Some people need more than others, and we keep this in mind as we assess each model.
-We measure the stack height of each contender at the heel and forefoot after cutting each shoe in half in our testing facility in Lake Tahoe.
+Underfoot cushion is huge when it comes to comfort.
+We measure the stack height of each contender at the heel and forefoot after cutting each shoe in half in our testing facility.
 This gives us the heel-to-toe differential, a major player in how a shoe will ride and what kind of runner it's best for.

-Much like responsiveness, this metric is gauged largely by feel.
-The preferences towards underfoot cushioning are subjective, but the literal amount that each shoe houses is not.
+This metric is gauged largely by feel.
+Preferences toward underfoot cushioning are subjective, but the literal amount that each shoe houses is not.
 We test each shoe's landing comfort by pounding the pavement and noting how each footfall feels.
-On longer runs, we take copious notes about how our joints feel after each distance effort to help us assess.
+On longer runs, we consider how our joints feel after each distance effort to help us assess.

 Responsiveness